OpenBB-finance/OpenBB/website/content/portfolio/add/_index.md

 optional arguments:
   -n, NAME --name NAME  the name of the asset
   -t, --type            the type of asset
-  -v, --volume          the amount of the asset
+  -q, --quantity        the quantity of the asset
   -d, --date            the date the transaction occurred -p, --price           the price of the asset (per unit) -f, --fees            the fees paid for the transaction (total)